Advanced Usage

 The directory where all report assets will be saved.

-✨ New in v0.3.0: All CLI scripts now automatically read this value - no need to pass -o manually!
+✨ Available in v0.3.0 and later: All CLI scripts now automatically read this value - no need to pass -o manually!

 |